dauss75/breakdancer_galaxy/README.md

-# breakdancer for galaxy
+# breakdancer (version 1.4.5)for galaxy

-To make breakdancer install smooth in galaxy or a similiar platform, I have collected the missing perl modules and required files.
-The changes are:
+Breakdancer in galaxy or a similiar platform:
+This is a collection of essential files and missing perl modules:

-Added perl modules
+Perl modules
 - GD-2.46
 - GDGraph-1.52
 - GDGraph-histogram-1.1